 - Stick primarily to global adjustments, a local adjustment like the healing or adjustment brush may not transfer well from one image to another

-- There is no B&W conversion preset that equally apply to all photographs
+- There is no B&W conversion preset that equally applies to all photographs

 - Don’t include steps to convert an image to B&W into presets to color-tone B&W photographs